1980 Stanley Cup playoffs: (8) New York Rangers vs. (9) Atlanta Flames

 This was the first playoff series meeting between these two teams.
 Game four was also the final home game for the Flames in Atlanta, as the franchise was sold and relocated to Calgary during the offseason.

 Quarterfinals

 (1) Philadelphia Flyers vs. (8) New York Rangers

 This was the third playoff series meeting between these two teams.
 Both teams split their previous two meetings.
 This was a rematch of the previous year's Stanley Cup Quarterfinals, which New York won in five games.

 (2) Buffalo Sabres vs. (7) Chicago Black Hawks

 This was the second playoff series meeting between these two teams.
 Buffalo won the only previous meeting in five games in the 1975 Stanley Cup Quarterfinals.

 (3) Montreal Canadiens vs. (6) Minnesota North Stars

 This was the second playoff series meeting between these two teams.
 Montreal won the only previous meeting in six games in the 1971 Stanley Cup Semifinals.
 This was Montreal's first playoff series loss since losing to Buffalo in the 1975 Stanley Cup Semifinals.

+Al MacAdam's goal with 1:26 left in the third period of game seven won the series for the North Stars and sent them to the semifinals.